Less is More: High-value Data Selection for Visual Instruction Tuning: Approach

 \subsection{Data Subset Selection}

-In this section, we introduce how we select a small data subset based on the proposed data value measurements.
+In this section, we introduce how we obtain the gradient features and select a small data subset based on the proposed data value measurements.

-\paragraph{Reference Model Training.} To efficiently compute the gradient-based measurements for data selection, we train a reference model using a small amount of instruction data.
-Concretely, we only sample 2\% instances for all the tasks from the entire instruction data pool.
-In this way, the reference model can be warm-up to learn the basic ability of following visual instructions and will not be overfitted to certain data points or distribution compared to training on the whole dataset.
-Thus, the gradients from the reference model can better reflect the influence of one instruction sample to model training during the actual instruction tuning stage, and better reflect task-level and instance-level data value.
+\paragraph{Gradient Features Computation.} Firstly, to efficiently compute the gradient features, we train a reference model with LoRA~\citep{Hu2021LoRALA} using a small amount of instruction data.
+In this way, the reference model can be warm-up to learn the visual instruction following capability, and has not overfitted to the distribution of the whole visual instruction dataset.
+Thus, the gradients from the reference model can store useful information about visual instruction tuning for following influence estimation.
+After training the reference model, we can obtain the gradient features through backward propagation.
+To save storage and computation, we follow existing work~\citep{Pruthi2020EstimatingTD} to reduce feature dimensions with random projection.
+Such projection often preserves the inner products~\citep{johnson1984extensions}, ensuring the effectiveness of the projected gradient features.

-\paragraph{Selecting Data based on Estimated Values.} After obtaining the task-level and instance-level values, we can select the subset from the visual instruction data pool.
+\paragraph{Selecting Data based on Estimated Values.} After obtaining the task-level and instance-level data values, we can select the subset from the visual instruction data pool.
 First, we use the task-level value to determine the proportion for each task in the data subset.
-The target data subset $\mathcal{D}_T = \{ D_1^{'},...,D_n^{'} \}\ $ contains the same number of task datasets as the original data pool, but changes the total amount and data proportion.
-For each task subset $D_i^{'}$, we calculate the data proportion of this task $p_i^{'}$ within the target data subset as follows:
+The target data subset $\mathcal{D}_T = \{ D_1^{'},...,D_n^{'} \}\ $ contains the same number of task datasets as the original data pool, but changes the total amount and task proportion.
+For each task subset $D_i^{'}$, we compute its data proportion within the target data subset as $p_i^{'} = \frac{v^t_i}{\sum_{j=1}^{n}v^t_j}$. where $v^t_i$ is the estimated task-level value.

-where $v^t_i$ is the estimated task-level value defined in~\cref{eq:task}.
-Based on the data proportion, we can obtain the amount of the task data by multiplying it with the expected total instance number, denoted by $|D_i^{'}|$.
 Then, we rely on the instance-level value to sample $|D_i^{'}|$ instances from the original visual instruction dataset.
-Here, we multiply the instance-level and task-level values, to estimate the value of the instance, considering its belonged task.
-We do this to ensure that our approach can select more representative samples for tasks with higher importance (sharper sampling distribution), while opting for more diverse samples for tasks with lower importance (more uniform sampling distribution).
-Then, we utilize a sigmoid function to normalize the instance weights, to produce the sampling weight as:
+Here, we directly employ the softmax function to map the instance-level value to a sampling weight distribution.
+We use a hyperparameter $\lambda$ to control the temperature of the weight distribution.
+For all the tasks, we sample the instances based on the above weight distribution, and merge all the datasets to compose our final selected data subset.